netguru/xcconfigs/README.md

 ## Roadmap

-#### Version 0.7
+#### Version 0.x

-The main focus of this release will be fixing issues encountered when integrating version 0.6.
+The main focus of these releases will be fixing issues encountered when integrating `xcconfigs` and making sure they stay up-to-date with recommended settings as new Xcode versions are released.

 ## About

-This project is made with ♡ by [Netguru](https://netguru.com) and maintained by [Adrian Kashivskyy](https://twitter.com/akashivskyy).
+This project was made with ♡ by [Netguru](https://netguru.com) and is now maintained by [Adrian Kashivskyy](https://twitter.com/akashivskyy).

 ### License